 There are two main types of PCL systems in use in North America:

 - Type K System – This requires 7 clicks of the pilot’s radio ‘Push-To-Talk’ button to turn on the lights to the maximum intensity

 - Type J System – This requires 5 clicks of the radio PTT button to turn on to the maximum intensity

 To activate the PCL lighting system, the pilot clicks their radio transmit button up to seven times in a 5 second period.
-Seven clicks will put the lights on a maximum instensity.
+Seven clicks will put the lights on to maximum intensity.
 Once the lights are on the pilot can then click a further 5 clicks to reduce the lights to medium intensity, and 3 clicks for low intensity.

-The system works by monitoring a specific radio frequencies ‘Carrier Wave’.
-Each airport will have a designated frequency for the pilot controlled lighting or it will be monitoring the regular airport radio frequency.
+The system works by monitoring a specific radio frequency ‘Carrier Wave’.
+Each airport will have a designated frequency for the pilot-controlled lighting or it will be monitoring the regular airport radio frequency.

 When the pilot radio is tuned to the correct PCL frequency and the pilot presses the radio’s PTT button, the aircraft radio will send out a carrier wave signal for the entire time the button is held.
 Normally when the pilot is talking to air traffic control or another aircraft the carrier wave is also transporting the voice communication with it.